 - Attachable antenna available to eliminate the need to run cable

 - 12V DC input.
 External power supplies available

-For low power consumption operation, there is no better choice than the Codan MT4 repeater.
+For low power consumption operation, there is no better choice than the Codan (formerly Daniels) MT4 repeater.
 It is highly reliable and modular in design.
 We recommend and install this repeater for customers needing coverage in remote areas and sites with no access to power.
-Currently, the Codan does not support DMR Motorola digital format, which means we can only install in analog mode or P25 (public safety format) digital.
+Currently, the Codan does not support the DMR Motorola digital format, which means we can only install in analog mode or P25 (public safety format) digital.